neondatabase/website/content/docs/guides/logical-replication-postgres.md

   ```

    <Admonition type="note">
-   When configuring logical replication in Postgres, the tables included in a publication on the publisher must also exist on the subscriber with the same name and table schema.
+   When configuring logical replication in Postgres, the tables defined in the publication on the publisher must also exist on the subscriber with the same name and table schema.
    </Admonition>

 ### Create a subscription